 The Saving Humans theme will bring together researchers from across the university and beyond to investigate these and other pertinent questions.
 It will consider a number of possible threats:

-Saving Humans will consider such threats and how life can be protected and flourishing promoted by a variety of actors.
+Saving Humans will consider how life can be protected and promoted by a variety of factors.
 In particular it will consider: